EneasLari/codingchallenge/README.md

 1) Clone down this repository.
 You will need `node` , `npm` and `yarn` installed globally on your machine.

-2) Install all dependencies by runing :
+2) Install all dependencies by running :

 ### `yarn install`